DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-19-reasons-for-rejection-iteration-2.md

 ### Show a preview of the candidate feedback

-The previous iteration used a standard check answers page which meant provider’s didn’t know how their feedback would be shown to candidates.
+The previous iteration used a standard check answers page which meant provider’s did not know how their feedback would be shown to candidates.

 If we show providers how their feedback will be shown to candidates Then providers will be able to provide feedback in the right format without worrying how it might come across to candidates.